trueos/pcbsd/docs/controlpanel.rst

 .. image:: images/login4.png

+This screen provides the following options:

-By default, when a user types their password at the login prompt shown in Figure 4.8a, "*" characters are displayed as the password is typed in order to prevent another user from seeing the password as it is typed.
-When "Enable "show password" button" box is checked, and the user clicks the lock icon next to the typed password in the login screen, the asterisks will change to reveal the password.
+**Enable "show password" button:** by default, when a user types their password at the login prompt shown in Figure 4.8a, "*" characters are displayed as the password is typed in order to prevent another user from seeing the password as it is typed.
+When the  "Enable "show password" button" box is checked, and the user clicks the lock icon next to the typed password in the login screen, the asterisks will change to reveal the password.

-By default, the list of available users is displayed in the login screen.
-To hide this list and force the user to input their username, uncheck the "Display available users" box.

-.. note:: for security reasons, the Login Manager will refuse logins from the *root* and *toor* accounts.
+**Display available users:** by default, the list of available users is displayed in the login screen.
+To hide this list and force the user to input their username, uncheck this box.
+For security reasons, the Login Manager will refuse logins from the *root* and *toor* accounts.

+**Allow Stealth Sessions:**

 .. index:: configuration
 .. _Service Manager: